Activities and events on offer

 - Do not interfere with local wildlife

-- Show consideration to other users of the pool, local residents, volunteers, and council staff
+- Show consideration to other users of the pool and local residents

 Orienteering is a challenging outdoor adventure sport that exercises both the mind and the body.
 The aim is to navigate between control points marked on a map and decide the best route to complete the course in the quickest time.
 It does not matter how young, old or fit you are, as you can run, walk or jog the course and progress at your own pace.